ammdias/finctrl/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-Changes history:

-* 0.4: List accounts, transactions and parcels now show total amounts;
-       Added extra lines in table printings for better presentation;
-       Navigation in multi-line listings may be done by page number.
-* 0.3.1: Corrected bug in 'list transactions'.
-* 0.3: Corrected bug in currency values parsing.
-* 0.2: Added `edit` option to `source` command;
-       Corrected bug in `set csvsep` command.
-* 0.1: Initial version.

 ABOUT THE PROGRAM